March 6, 1995 Revised October 16, 2000 Revised September 4, 2007 Revised March 10, 2008January 10, 2011September 10, 2019

 Approved at Cabinet: September 4, 2007 Revised and Approved at Cabinet: March 10, 2008 Revised (unapproved) November 13, 2010 Revised (unapproved) December 6, 2010 Revised (unapproved) January 10, 2011 Revision (approved) February

-In the event of potential inclement weather, the threat of weather or natural disasters such as earthquakes, tornados, floods, or threats to the university’s physical plant (fires, building collapse, chemical contamination), the AVP for Facilities Management
+In the event of potential or current inclement weather, the threat or presence of severe weather or natural disasters such as earthquakes, tornadoes, floods, or threats to the university’s physical plant (fires, building collapse, chemical contamination),

 In the event of natural disasters or environmental conditions that occur without warning, the IWAT will meet as soon as possible following the occurrence to make recommendations for action, as outlined above in the General Process section.
 Recommendations